authorjapps/zerocode/README.md

 }
 ```

-then, Zerocode Open Source can be easily used to validate API using as follows:
+then, we can easily validate the above API using `Zerocode` like below.

++ Using YAML described as below,

 > _The beauty here is, we can use the payload/headers structure for validation as it is without any manipulation or use a flat JSON path to skip the hassles of the entire object hierarchies._